 - ¼ teaspoon cayenne pepper

-- 1 and ½ cups whole milk optional
+- 1 and ½ cups milk of choice optional

 - Heat a large pot or Dutch oven over medium-low heat.
-If serving with bacon, cook it in the pot until crisp.
+Cook bacon in a large pot over medium-low heat until crisp (8-10 minutes).
 Remove to a lined plate and crumple or chop when cooled.
 Drain grease from pot, reserving 2 tablespoon for sautéing onions.

-- If not using bacon, add 2 tablespoon of butter to the pot.
-Increase heat to medium and add the onion.
+- Increase heat to medium and add the onion.
 Sauté until soft and just starting to caramelize, about 10 minutes.

 - Add the potatoes, carrots, water and seasonings.
 Cover and bring to a simmer, stirring occasionally.